influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/getting-started/query-influxdb.md

   |> yield()
 ```

-> Chronograf automatically assumes a `yield()` function at the end of each script in order to visualized the data.
+> Chronograf and the `influx` CLI automatically assumes a `yield()` function at
+> the end of each script in order to output and visualize the data.
+> Best practice is to include a `yield()` function, but it is not always necessary.

 ## Congratulations!
 You have now queried data from InfluxDB using Flux.